Orca: Conservation

-Scientist Ken Balcomb has extensively studied orcas since 1976; he is the research biologist responsible for discovering U.S. Navy sonar may harm orcas.
+Scientist Ken Balcomb has extensively studied orcas since 1976; he is the research biologist responsible for discovering US Navy sonar may harm orcas.
 He studied orcas from the Center for Whale Research, located in Friday Harbor, Washington.
 He was also able to study orcas from "his home porch perched above Puget Sound, where the animals hunt and play in summer months".
 In May 2003, Balcomb (along with other whale watchers near the Puget Sound coastline) noticed uncharacteristic behaviour displayed by the orcas.
 The whales seemed "agitated and were moving haphazardly, attempting to lift their heads free of the water" to escape the sound of the sonars.
 "Balcomb confirmed at the time that strange underwater pinging noises detected with underwater microphones were sonar.
 The sound originated from a U.S. Navy frigate 12 mi distant, Balcomb said."
 The impact of sonar waves on orcas is potentially life-threatening.
 Three years prior to Balcomb's discovery, research in the Bahamas showed 14 beaked whales washed up on the shore.
-These whales were beached on the day U.S. Navy destroyers were activated into sonar exercise.
+These whales were beached on the day US Navy destroyers were activated into sonar exercise.
 Of the 14 whales beached, six of them died.
 These six dead whales were studied, and CAT scans of two of the whale heads showed hemorrhaging around the brain and the ears, which is consistent with decompression sickness.

 Another conservation concern was made public in September 2008 when the Canadian government decided it was not necessary to enforce further protections (including the Species at Risk Act in place to protect endangered animals along with their habitats) for orcas aside from the laws already in place.
 In response to this decision, six environmental groups sued the federal government, claiming orcas were facing threats along the British Columbia Coast including increased boat traffic, water toxic wastes, and low salmon population, and the federal government did nothing to protect them.

 Underwater noise from shipping, drilling, and other human activities is a significant concern in some key orca habitats, including Johnstone Strait and Haro Strait.
 In the mid-1990s, loud underwater noises from salmon farms were used to deter seals.
 Orcas also avoided the surrounding waters.
 High-intensity sonar used by the Navy disturbs orcas along with other marine mammals.
 Orcas are popular with whale watchers, which may stress the whales and alter their behaviour, particularly if boats approach too closely or block their lines of travel.

 The Exxon Valdez oil spill adversely affected orcas in Prince William Sound and Alaska's Kenai Fjords region.
-Eleven members (about half) of one resident pod disappeared in the following year.
+Eleven members (about half) of one resident pod disappeared the following year.
 The spill damaged salmon and other prey populations, which in turn damaged local orcas.
 By 2009, scientists estimated the AT1 transient population (considered part of a larger population of 346 transients), numbered only seven individuals and had not reproduced since the spill.
 This population is expected to die out.